shivamHCU/Find-the-thief-Multithreaded/README.md

 ```
 Server awaiting connections...
  1 out of 4 is connected
-    Waiting for another player.
+    Waiting for another players
  2 out of 4 is connected
-    Waiting for another player
+    Waiting for another players
  3 out of 4 is connected
-    Waiting for another player
+    Waiting for another players
  4 out of 4 is connected
 All Player is connected!
 Now we can start the game!
 Game Started...